abdelqader-alomari/reading_notes/read-01.md

 which is available free from Google.

 ## Process & Design:
-* It's important to understand w XX ho your target audience is, why they would come to your site, what information they want to find and when they are likely to return.
+* It's important to understand who your target audience is, why they would come to your site, what information they want to find and when they are likely to return.
 * Site maps allow you to plan the structure of a site.